timou0911/Ethernaut-Writeup/15. Naught Coin ★★★☆☆/README.md

 ## In A Nutshell

-> Understanding of ERC20 spec.
+> Make sure to understand the ERC20 spec when inheriting it.

 ## Concept